snick-a-doo/composure/README.md

 There's very little music theory or traditional rules of composition baked in.
 Sometimes the output is tedious, but often it makes me happy.
 And if one composition doesn't hit the spot, you can always generate another.

-# Example
+# Examples
-The file example/flapple.midi is produced by
+The file examples/flapple.midi is produced by

     composure -t 70 -s 2564151080 -o flapple

 Too tonal?
-Try example/spilt.midi.
-For solo violin, try example/monophone.midi.
+Try examples/spilt.midi.
+For solo violin, try examples/monophone.midi.

 # Building